Anonymous6598/My_Reminder/README.md

 # My_Reminder
 This is just casual note app.
 If you like old school style notes, you'll enjoy this program.
-And now with AI assistant, which can help you with notes.
+And now with Llama 3.1 Supernova model assistant, which can help you with notes.
 Embrace the future.

 ![Screenshot 2024-06-29 072819](https://github.com/Anonymous6598/My_Reminder/assets/121385046/0f7d159c-0b90-4a73-a1d7-8a9e2ac9450c)